factman/GraphUI/README.md

 ## Sponsor

-The following company support GraphUI ongoing maintenance and development.
+The following companies support GraphUI's ongoing maintenance and development.
 [Become a Sponsor](mailto:factman60@gmail.com) to get your logo on our README and website.

 <h3>Sponsor</h3>
 <table>